encoredev/encore/docs/deploy/neon.md

 To configure which branch to use for PR environments, head to Encore's Cloud Dashboard > (Select your app) > App Settings > Preview Environments and select the environment with the database you want to branch from.
 Hit save and you're all done.

+Keep in mind that you can only branch from environments that use Neon as the database provider; this is the default for Encore Cloud environments, but is a configurable option when creating AWS and GCP environments.

 <img src="/assets/docs/pr-neon.png" title="Use Neon for PR environments" className="mx-auto"/>